OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 ![](./images/lab1-pic2.png)

 6. Start all objects in the project with the big green triangle in the top tool bar.
-This action will start **ALL** the VMs will start at once.
+This action will start **ALL** the VMs at once.
 Get comfy as Atlas heaves the world up.
 The more objects in a project the longer this start up time will take.
-If you don't know who Atlas is you'll have some time to read [this](https://greekgodsandgoddesses.net/gods/atlas) while the all the GNS3 VMs (AKA child VMs) start up.
-Each child VM typically starts a console window so the user can see what's going on.
+If Atlas is unfamiliar, there is time to read [this](https://greekgodsandgoddesses.net/gods/atlas) while all the GNS3 VMs (AKA child VMs) start up.
+Each child VM typically starts a console window so the status can be monitored.

 **Note:** It is not always necessary (or desired) to start all objects at once.
 If needed, Right-Click a specific child object and use its context menu to control it individually.